mikelo/mikelo.github.io/index.md

 ---
 layout: default
 ---
 Hi folks! nice to meet your by the way.
 I was looking for a way to write site using markdown that would also work with github-pages and I stumbled upon this nifty "Jekyll hacker theme" which is **precisely** what I was looking for.
-Read all about in the [README](./README.html) file!
+Read all about   [it](https://pages-themes.github.io/hacker/)

 # Connect with Me 🌐